-In accordance with Red Balloon's Behaviour for Learning Policy, staff will seek to enable the student to change their behaviour through the use of restorative justice and discussions about community needs, rights and responsibilities.
+In accordance with RBET Norfolk's Behaviour for Learning Policy, staff will seek to enable the student to change their behaviour through the use of restorative justice and discussions about community needs, rights and responsibilities.
 Staff may involve parents.

-If the person does not stop the bullying behaviour, s/he may be required to leave Red Balloon temporarily or permanently.
+If the person does not stop the bullying behaviour, they may be required to leave the Centre temporarily or permanently.

-Guidance for Parents
+Guidance for parents